• Home

 What will you do?

-The program encompasses on-campus activities at our partner institution (SIM) including seminars and workshops, as well as visits to professional organisations, and free time to explore.
+partner institution (SIM) including seminars and workshops, as well as off-campus visits (restrictions permitting), and plenty of free time to explore and socialise.
 You will:

 • Meet and get to know fellow UOW students